Australia 1902 – 1959

 Hermannsburg, Northern Territory, Australia

-Materials & Technique: drawings, watercolours, paper; watercolour painting in watercolour Support: paper
+Materials & Technique: drawings, watercolours, paper; watercolour painting in watercolour over pencil Support: paper

 The Finke River begins its 600-kilometre journey amid a stand of tea trees and river gums at Ormiston Gorge in Central Australia and continues as a string of waterholes that stretch towards the edge of the Simpson Desert.
 The riverbed carves its way through the MacDonnell Ranges at Glen Helen, curves around the whitewashed buildings of the Lutheran mission clustered at the base of Mount Hermannsburg, before heading southwards through the sandstone gullies of Palm Valley.
 This is the traditional territory of Western Arrernte artist Albert Namatjira, who translated the ancient beauty of his country through his tin box of watercolour paints.
 As an artist, he saw the desert landscape as filled with light and colour – from sap-stained trees to the translucent mauve of the distant ranges – as an Indigenous artist, he was aware of the physical presence of ancestral beings embodied in the giant ghost gums and in the forms of surrounding mountains and gorges.